wp-plugins/google-ajax-translation/README.txt

 * Uses the <a href="http://code.google.com/apis/ajaxlanguage/">Google AJAX Language API</a> and the <a href="http://code.google.com/p/jquery-translate/">jquery-translate plugin</a>.
 * Google Ajax Translation automatically detects your source language.
 If your source text changes to more than one language it can get confused.
 * Most formatting, font, color, etc. changes can be made in `google-ajax-translation.css` or you can override them with your own CSS file
-* The popup window uses CSS3 to show three columns in Firefox 3+.
-The window is only one column in other browsers.
 * The included ajax throbber is black on a white background.
 You can make your own at <a href="http://www.ajaxload.info/">http://www.ajaxload.info/</a>.
 16 by 16 pixels works best.
 * The "[" and "]" characters in the "Translate" button can be changed in the variables `$before_translate` and `$after_translate`
 * The `google-ajax-translation.js` file is included for reference.
-It is minified and appended to the file `jquery.translate-1.3.2.min.js`
+It is minified and appended to the file `jquery.translate-1.3.7.min.js`
 * To add WordPress MU compatibility the options page had to be changed to use the register_setting function.
 Because of this the plugin requires WordPress 2.7.
+* Deleting the plugin from the Administration Panel (Plugins > Installed) also deletes the options from the wp_options table in the database.

-Please see my blog online:
+Please see Libin's blog online:

 http://blog.libinpan.com/2008/03/21/introducing-the-google-ajax-translation-wordpress-plugin/